TheoSourget/clip_cxr_fairness/README.md

 # Fairness and Robustness of CLIP-Based Models for Chest X-rays
-This is the official repository of the paper ["Fairness and Robustness of CLIP-Based Models for Chest X-rays"](github.com/TheoSourget/clip_cxr_fairness) (under review).
 This repo contain the code to evaluate six CLIP-based architectures for the classification of chest X-rays.

 # How to install
 Clone the repo, create your environment and install the dependencies using the following commands (you may need to change your pytorch version to fit your system):